lmasch/Automatic-Artifact-Detection-in-EEG-recordings/README.md

 Example usage:
   code\preprocessing_nedc_pystream.bat "D:/EEG dataset"
 ```
 This process might take a while.
 After completing the first preprocessing step, the main preprocessing program needs to be executed.
-Note, that before running this program, the nedc_pystream software must be executed once.
+Note, that before running this program, the nedc_pystream software must have been executed once.
 This program requires several arguments according to the intended preprocessing parameters.
 Have a look at the usage below:
 ```
 usage:
   code\preprocessing_main.bat root export_directory prep std sec overlap exclude num